AlbertoDKIT/Data-Analytics-CA3/README.md

 # Cinematic Virtual Production Data Analysis

-This repository contains the Quarto Website for Parts A, B, and D of the Data Analytics project.
+This repository contains the Quarto Website for Parts A, B, of the Data Analytics project.

 ## Main Files